AlirezaRoshanzamir/continuous-delivery-course/10-automated-acceptance-testing/presentation.md

 Acceptance test suite should be run against every build that passes the commit tests.
 Later pipeline stages are most commonly treated as a matter of human judgment.

-For projects of extremely short duration with a small team, maybe four or fewer developers, it may be overkill—you might instead run a few end-to-end tests as part of a single-stage CI process.
+For projects of extremely short duration with a small team, maybe four or fewer developers, it may be overkill-you might instead run a few end-to-end tests as part of a single-stage CI process.

 <details>
 <summary>Note</summary>
-For projects of extremely short duration with a small team, maybe four or fewer developers, it may be overkill—you might instead run a few end-to-end tests as part of a single-stage CI process.
+For projects of extremely short duration with a small team, maybe four or fewer developers, it may be overkill-you might instead run a few end-to-end tests as part of a single-stage CI process.

 But, it bears repeating that large projects start out as small projects, and by the time a project gets large, it is invariably too late to retro-ﬁt a comprehensive set of automated acceptance tests without a Herculean level of effort.